Space Heater Safety Guide

 When you think of space heaters, chances are indoor space heaters come to mind.
 They can range from personal space heaters small enough for your home office to large units with enough power to warm your living room.

-Electric space heaters and oil-filled space heaters can both be used indoors, but some fuel-burning models are best for outdoors or open spaces like your garage or patio.
+Electric and oil-filled space heaters can both be used indoors, but some fuel-burning models are best for outdoor use or open spaces like garages or patios.

 • Portable space heaters: A portable space heater is exactly what it sounds like—a small appliance you can carry with you from the home office to the bedroom at night.
 They’re usually electric with ceramic or quartz heating elements to generate warmth with infrared, convection, or radiant heat.